Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Initial Rotational and Vibrational Thermal Distribution of N O

-We have shown that our method can approximate $|\Psi(\mathbf{r})|^2$ with \prthopt{} for the ground states of NO$_2$ and N$_2$O. In simulation, we retrieve \textapprox100~fm resolution for NO$_2$.
-From measured N$_2$O UED data, we retrieve \textapprox4~pm resolution despite a short $q$ range of [3.5, 7.25]~\iang{} and high SNR.
-This method returns the labeled pair-wise distances and the angles with \textapprox100 times better resolution than PDF-based methods.
-Furthermore, we can retrieve the unique molecular geometry more directly from the data.
-In spite of similar bond distances and atomic scattering amplitudes for NO$_2$, our method distinguishes bond distances from the $C_{200}(q)$ coefficient alone.
-Adding a comparatively low SNR and a narrow $q$ range of [3.5, 7.25]~\iang{} to the UED data we still observed picometer resolution from the N$_2$O data and can even begin to resolve the $\langle \text{N}^{\text{T}}\text{N}^{\text{C}} \rangle$ and $\langle \text{N}^{\text{C}}O \rangle$ distances.
-These results are highly encouraging and illustrate the viability of our Bayesian Inferencing approach and inspires further expansion into excited states dynamics.
+We have shown that our method can approximate $|\Psi(\boldsymbol{R})|^2$ with \prthopt{} for the vibronic ground states of NO$_2$ and N$_2$O. In simulation, we retrieve \textapprox0.5~m\AA{} resolution for NO$_2$.
+From measured N$_2$O UED data, we retrieve \textapprox40~m\AA{} resolution despite a short $q$ range of [3.5, 7.25]~\iang{} and very poor SNR.
+Compared to PDF-based methods, this returns the labeled pairwise distances and angles with 50 and 100--1000 times better resolution in measurement and simulation respectively.
+In spite of similar bond distances and atomic scattering amplitudes for NO$_2$ and N$_2$O, our method distinguishes these distances.
+We begin to resolve the $\langle \text{N}^{\text{T}}\text{N}^{\text{C}} \rangle$ and $\langle \text{N}^{\text{C}}O \rangle$ distances in our low SNR and narrow $q$ range UED measurement.
+These results are highly encouraging and illustrate the viability of our Bayesian Inference approach.
+They also inspire further expansion into excited state dynamics.
 The code repository~\cite{Hegazy.github.2022} contains the algorithms used for this work and instructions on how to reproduce these results.
 It also contains instructions on how to run this analysis and templates for applying this method to new molecules.

-This Bayesian Inferencing approach is best suited for gas-phase ultrafast diffraction instruments that have high SNR such as high repetition-rate free electron facilities, e.g. LCLS-II-HE.
+This Bayesian Inference approach is best suited for gas-phase ultrafast diffraction instruments that have high SNR such as high repetition-rate free electron facilities, e.g. LCLS-II-HE.
 Resolution quickly improves with SNR considerably faster than if one increases $q$ beyond \textapprox8~\iang.
-Illustrated in our measurement of N$_2$O with a limited $q$ range below 8~\iang, [3.5, 7.25]~\iang, we demonstrate \textapprox40 times better resolution than the Fourier limit.
-Nevertheless, larger $q$ ranges improve resolution for widths of $|\Psi(\mathbf{r})|^2$ and diminish false correlations between $\boldsymbol{\Theta}$ parameters.
+Nevertheless, larger $q$ ranges improve resolution for widths of $|\Psi(\boldsymbol{R})|^2$ and diminish false correlations between $\boldsymbol{\Theta}$ parameters.